uniQIndividual/zstd-jsonl-filter/README.md

 ```

 This is really useful if you just want to see how often your term occurs or if you want to test your regex before committing to a potentially long write.
 I would recommend to not use the ``--quiet`` flag to show all potential issues that (would) occur if were to run it again without ``--no-write``.
 This includes e.g. already existing files in the output path which zstd-jsonl-filter will not overwrite.
 This is why ``--output`` will still affect the outcome. zstd-jsonl-filter is currently still writing empty files and deleting them before exiting, which will change in a future update.

+If you're curious about the regex: It *should* return all matches won 60:0 or 0:60.
+As it turns out though, there can be more than 2 teams when a player was not assigned to one.
+These kinds of quick checks is what ``--no-write`` is very useful for.

 # Performance